*Entropy says that real sustainability is impossible. We try as follows:

 - We supply our excess trays of microgreens to a local foodbank.

-- We are launching an event space (at the farmhouse) to deliver grow-your-own-microgreen classes and as a pop-up private diner for start-up local chefs.
+- We are launching an event space (at the 'farmhouse', 616 Indian Road) to deliver grow-your-own-microgreen classes and as a pop-up private diner for start-up local chefs.

 - We provide access to the freshest greens possible, containing the highest levels of nutrition – healthy food supports a healthy society.